Why read: This is a detailed guide on how to put together a thank you basket of thoughtful gifts for labor and delivery nurses.

 Concentrate on other important things you need to do before going into labor.

-However, if your baby nursery is all set up, your freezer is full of pre-made meals, and you’ve stocked up on all baby essentials, and now you have time, energy and finances left to think about great gifts for nurses then read on.
+However, if your baby nursery is all set up, your freezer is full of pre-made meals, and you’ve stocked up on all baby essentials, and now you have time, energy, and finances left to think about favorite gifts for nurses then read on.

-Are Thank You Gifts for Nurses Allowed During Pandemic?
+Are Thank You Gifts for Nurses Allowed In Your Healthcare Facilities?

 Why Show Appreciation to Labor and Delivery Nurses

-I had the most amazing experience during my first delivery – and all due to the care I received from the nurses.
+I had the most amazing experience during both of my deliveries – and all due to the care I received from the hospital staff, especially the nurses.

 That a nurse would hold my hand and hug me at the time of me getting an epidural.